 Chavruta: A Drummer's Bat Mitzvah

 Jodi Darby produced a 15-minute documentary short about our project, Chavruta: Drummer's Bat Mitzvah.
 Previews of the film were held at the Oregon Jewish Museum & Center for Holocaust Education and the NW Film Project in 2018.
-The official premiere of the film is being held in New York City at Town & Village Synagogue in late February 2019 —- the date will be announced soon!
+The official premiere of the film was held in New York City at Town & Village Synagogue in February 2019, and a Portland premiere and online release followed in April 2019 at the JCC-Mittleman.
+We have since screened the film at Limmud UK, Limmud Seattle, and NEW-Caje.
 We are currently looking for other opportunities to share this work; let us know if you’d like to host a screening!

-At its core, Chavruta is a film about everyday spiritual quests: the search for personal, authentic ways to express our Judaism; the importance of continuing to learn and grow as adults; and the power that lies in chavruta, in relationship, in teaching each other what we know.
+This study guide is meant to facilitate group discussions after film viewings, and can be used at schools, community centers, and informal discussion groups.
+It even includes an easy intro drum lesson that requires zero equipment!
+Check it out here - it is free to students, and suggested donations are specified for other contexts.
+The study guide elaborates on the film’s themes — at it’s core, Chavruta is a film about everyday spiritual quests: the search for personal, authentic ways to express our Judaism; the importance of continuing to learn and grow as adults; and the power that lies in chavruta, in relationship, in teaching each other what we know.
 It is a collaborative process and ritual performance that explores the place of ceremony in contemporary life and its power to integrate art, activism, and spirituality.
-We are exploring themes of heritage, ritual, feminism, and pedagogy.

 This work is partially funded by the Regional Arts and Culture Council.
 Thank you to Chuck Masi for post-production editing of the film.